 How do you take Caprylic Acid?

 You can buy Caprylic Acid in capsules.
-A good example is the Caprylic Acid 600mg Softgels by NOW Foods.
+Here is a good example from Pure Encapsulations.
 You should take these capsules with meals, twice daily.
 These gel capsules are particularly effective because they slow the release of the caprylic acid, allowing its antifungal properties to take effect in your intestinal tract.
 Studies have shown that when caprylic acid is taken in a liquid form (without the gel capsules), it goes straight to the liver and has little antifungal effect where it is needed.

 Alternatively, you can take antifungal supplements like Candida Support, which contains caprylic acid as one of its main ingredients.
 It is always a good idea to take two or three antifungals at the same time, to prevent the Candida yeast building resistance to any one product.
 With this in mind, Candida Support contains caprylic acid along with several other antifungals like oregano oil and black walnut.